intel/pepc/docs/pepc-pstates.rst

    tool treats the target system CPU as.
 For example, use 0x8F to treat the target system as Sapphire Rapids Xeon.

+**-m** *MECHANISMS*, **--mechanisms** *MECHANISMS*
+    Comma-separated list of mechanisms that are allowed to be used for configuring P-states.
+Use '--list-mechanisms' to get the list of available mechanisms.
+Note, many options support only one mechanism (e.g., 'sysfs'), some may support multiple (e.g., 'sysfs' and 'msr').
+The mechanisms are tried in the specified order.
+By default, all mechanisms are allowed and the most preferred mechanisms will be tried first.

 **--list-mechanisms**
    List mechanisms available for configuring P-states.